-- 6. New cost-effective residential subdivisions are established in high-growth corridors to support the demand for new housing. - Support protection of areas in high-growth corridors within the City's ETJ. - Promote orderly development with fairness to all tax payers and rate payers while keeping in mind impacts to the affordability of housing.
+6. New cost-effective residential 1.
+Support protection of areas in high-growth residential areas in subdivisions are established in high- corridors within the City's ETJ.
+[Staff] growth corridors to support the 2.
+Promote orderly development with fairness to all tax payers demand for new housing.
+[Staff] and rate payers while keeping in mind impacts to the affordability of housing.
+[Staff]